-For the 2012 first quarter, 59% of the Company's revenue was generated by its marine transportation segment.
+For the 2012 second quarter and first six months, 67% and 63%, respectively, of the Company's revenue was generated by its marine transportation segment.
 The segment's customers include many of the major petrochemical and refining companies that operate in the United States.
-Products transported include raw materials for many of the end products used widely by businesses and consumers - plastics, fiber, paints, detergents, oil additives and paper, among others, as well as residual fuel oil, ship bunkers, asphalt, gasoline, diesel fuel, heating oil and agricultural chemicals.
+Products transported include intermediate materials used to produce many of the end products used widely by businesses and consumers - plastics, fiber, paints, detergents, oil additives and paper, among others, as well as residual fuel oil, ship bunkers, asphalt, gasoline, diesel fuel, heating oil and agricultural chemicals.
 Consequently, the Company's inland marine transportation business tends to mirror the volumes produced by the Company's petrochemical and refining customer base, while the Company's coastal marine transportation business tends to mirror the general performance of the United States economy.
-The 2012 first quarter results include the operations of K-Sea, acquired on July 1, 2011, and described below.
+The 2012 second quarter and six months results include the operations of Kirby Offshore Marine, acquired on July 1, 2011, and described below.

-The Company's marine transportation segment's revenue for the 2012 first quarter increased 39% and operating income increased 30% compared with the 2011 first quarter revenues and operating income.
-The higher marine transportation revenues reflected the acquisition of Kirby Offshore Marine on July 1, 2011, as well as an improvement in inland tank barge demand and equipment utilization due to strong production volumes from United States petrochemical customers, for both domestic and foreign destinations, and from black oil products customers due to steady refinery production levels, the continued export of heavy fuel oil, demand for the transportation of crude oil from shale formations in South Texas and an increase in the movement of Canadian crude oil from the Midwest to the Gulf Coast.
-The Company's inland petrochemical and black oil products fleets achieved tank barge utilization levels in the low-to-mid 90% range during the 2012 first quarter compared with a low 90% range during the 2011 first quarter.
-Diesel fuel prices for the 2012 first quarter increased 19% compared with the 2011 first quarter, thereby positively impacting marine transportation revenue as fuel is escalated and deescalated through revenue adjustment clauses in customers' term contracts, or the customer pays for the fuel.
-The coastal operations, which primarily transport refined petroleum products, experienced typical seasonal declines, the closure or a significant reduction in demand in Alaska and on the Great Lakes, as well as poor operating efficiency caused by winter weather conditions.
-In addition, the first quarter experienced unseasonably mild weather in the New York and Northeast market which impacted demand for distillate products, resulting in lower equipment utilization and rates.
-For the 2012 first quarter, the coastal equipment utilization rate averaged in the mid-to-high 70% range.
+The Company's marine transportation segment's revenue for the 2012 second quarter and first six months increased 28% and 33%, respectively, compared with revenue for the 2011 second quarter and first six months.
+The segment's operating income for the 2012 second quarter and first six months increased 23% and 26%, respectively, when compared with operating income for the 2011 second quarter and first six months.
+The higher marine transportation revenues and operating income for the 2012 second quarter and first six months reflected the acquisition of Kirby Offshore Marine on July 1, 2011, as well as an improvement in inland tank barge demand and equipment utilization due to strong production volumes from United States petrochemical customers, for both domestic and foreign destinations, and from black oil products customers due to steady refinery production levels, the continued export of heavy fuel oil, demand for the transportation of crude oil from shale formations in South Texas and an increase in the movement of Canadian crude oil from the Midwest to the Gulf Coast.
+The inland operations did experience temporarily lower volumes from one major petrochemical customer due to scheduled and unscheduled plant maintenance issues, as well as low water levels on the Mississippi River System that led to light loading of tank barges from mid-May and throughout June 2012, and resulting lower revenues.

+The Company's inland petrochemical and black oil products fleets achieved tank barge utilization levels in the 90% to 95% range during the 2012 second quarter and first six months compared with a low 90% range during the 2011 first quarter and 90% to 95% range during the 2011 second quarter.
+Diesel fuel prices for the 2012 second quarter and first six months increased 3% and 10%, respectively, compared with the 2011 second quarter and first six months, thereby positively impacting marine transportation revenue as fuel is escalated and de-escalated through revenue adjustment clauses in customers' term contracts, or the customer pays for the fuel.